-Later in the same year, BTSC signed a cooperation agreement with Kasetsart University in order to promote the education and development of railway system personnel under the mutually agreed framework by offering the "Introduction to Electric Multiple Unit System" course together with the Faculty of Engineering, Kasetsart University which was the first time such course was offered in Thailand.
-In 2014, the course's name was changed to "Principle of Rail Engineering".
-Consequently, BTSC provided railway experts from the company to share their knowledge with students and provided venues for the academic activities, company visits and trainings and research.
-So far, 4 groups have passed the course while each course takes 4 months to complete.
-At the beginning of 2016, BTSC signed a cooperation agreement with Navamindradhiraj University to jointly set up a course similar to the course offered by Kasetsart University and in the future more agreements will be signed with other universities.
+In 2012, BTSC signed a cooperation agreement with Kasetsart University in order to promote the education and development of railway system personnel under the mutually agreed framework by offering the "Introduction to Electric Multiple Unit System" course together with the Faculty of Engineering, Kasetsart University which was the first time such course was offered in Thailand.
+Later, the course's name was changed to "Principle of Rail Engineering".
+In 2014, BTSC provided railway experts to share their knowledge with students and provided venues for the academic activities, company visits and trainings and research.
+So far, 6 groups have passed the course while each course takes 4 months to complete.
+At the beginning of 2016, BTSC signed a cooperation agreement with Navamindradhiraj University to jointly set up a course similar to the course offered by Kasetsart University.
 This represents a challenge to BTSC and various educational institutions, government agencies and private sectors in trying to develop the railway transit system to be up to the world's standard in terms of production, service and maintenance.